uniflare/skbtforarma/NoGui/README.txt

 ==================
-ARMA SERVER KEEPALIVE TOOL 0.9.4 beta
+ARMA SERVER KEEPALIVE TOOL 1.0 (NoGui)
 ==================

 ==================
 == NEW CHANGES  ==
 ==================

-FIXED: Server crash on stop/start
-NEW: Crash Detection!
-Will force close any crashed processes!
-FIXED: Config Structure (should be easier to understand)
-NEW: Affinity and Priority settings!
-CHANGED: Bundled required exe's in external folder for redistributability
+Fixed start_keepalive where starting from a different Disk Drive would fail. taskkill/tasklist removed from external folder as were unpredictable in other envirnoments.
+Now relies on the servers config.

 ==================
 == INSTALLATION ==